HuasoFoundries/jpgraph/README.md

-## JPGRAPH 3.6.6, Community Edition
+## JPGRAPH 3.6.7, Community Edition

 [![Packagist](https://img.shields.io/packagist/dm/amenadiel/jpgraph.svg)](https://packagist.org/packages/amenadiel/jpgraph)
 [![Code Climate](https://codeclimate.com/github/HuasoFoundries/jpgraph/badges/gpa.svg)](https://codeclimate.com/github/HuasoFoundries/jpgraph)

 This is an unnoficial refactor of [JpGraph](http://jpgraph.net/) with thefollowing differences:
 - the app was fully refactored adding namespaces, proper folder hierarchy, separating each class in its own file and stripping the use of `require` and `include` to the bare minimum
+- dropping support for PHP < 5.4.
 - it provides full composer compatibility
 - it has PSR-4 autoloading
 - it makes requirement checks so you can't go wrong